 In Moldova, Russian objectives appear to be to thwart that country's moves toward EU integration as well as any prospect of closer cooperation with NATO.
-One important tool in this effort has been Russia's support for Moldova's breakaway Transnistria region.
+In what many experts viewed as an attempt to dissuade Moldova from initialing an Association Agreement (AA) with the EU, Russia barred imports of Moldovan wine and spirits, dealing a blow to Moldova's economy.
+Nevertheless, Moldova initialed the agreement in November 2013, and intends to sign it in 2014.
+Judging from its past conduct, Russia could try to pressure Moldova to not sign the AA by barring imports of other Moldovan goods (such as fruits and vegetables) and cause problems for the large number of Moldovan economic migrants in Russia.
+Another important tool in this effort has been Russia's support for Moldova's breakaway Transnistria region.
 Russian forces remain stationed in Transnistria against the wishes of the Moldovan government.
 Russia provides subsidies to bolster the pro-Russian regime in Transnistria and Russian firms own key Transnistrian businesses.
 Russian leaders have conditioned the withdrawal of their troops on the resolution of Transnistria's status.
 Transnistrian leaders have sought Russia's recognition of their region's independence, so far without success.
-Moscow may remain satisfied with the status quo, which could hinder Moldova's European integration prospects.